 - Under certain circumstances, the defendant may have to pay your attorneys’ fees and other court costs

-Our Fayetteville Trademark Infringement Attorneys Can Help You File a Claim
+Our Fayetteville, AR Trademark Infringement Attorneys Can Help You File a Claim

 If your business was a victim of trademark infringement, you should contact an experienced Fayetteville trademark infringement attorney today.
 At Gunn Kieklak Dennis, LLP, our legal team possesses extensive experience dealing with a wide variety of complex intellectual property cases.
 We can help you identify whether your trademark is being infringed and help you develop a legal strategy to prevent further infringement.
 To schedule a confidential legal consultation, call Gunn Kieklak Dennis, LLP at (479) 439-9840, or contact us online.